 BOTOX vs. Fillers: What’s the Difference?

-Wrinkles and fine lines that are some of the earliest signs of aging develop in different ways.
+Wrinkles and fine lines are some of the earliest signs of aging, and they develop in different ways.

-The natural aging process, along with sun exposure, causes the skin to begin losing tissue and slows the production of collagen and elastin.
+“Static” wrinkles: The natural aging process, along with sun exposure, causes the skin to begin losing tissue and slows the production of collagen and elastin.
 These two substances are the building blocks of smooth, elastic skin.
-Injecting dermal fillers into these “static” wrinkles and folds restores volume and creates a smoother, more youthful appearance.
+Injecting dermal fillers into these static wrinkles and folds restores volume and creates a smoother, more youthful appearance.

-“Dynamic” wrinkles—often called “expression lines”—develop over a lifetime of squinting, frowning, appearing surprised, and changing our expressions in multiple other ways.
+“Dynamic” wrinkles: Often called “expression lines,” these wrinkles develop over a lifetime of squinting, frowning, appearing surprised, and changing our expressions in multiple other ways.
 The repeated movements of the skin gradually form wrinkles and lines, such as crow’s feet, worry lines, and horizontal forehead wrinkles.
 Neurotoxins such as BOTOX, XEOMIN, and Dysport prevent the nervous system from sending signals to the tiny facial muscles that contract and relax when we change expressions.
 By relaxing these muscles, the skin appears smooth.
+Read more about neuromodulators in our Ultimate Guide to BOTOX.

 What Areas of the Face Do Injectables Treat?

 Injectables can address virtually any aesthetic concerns patients have about their appearance.
-Combining fillers with BOTOX or other neurotoxins is a common choice for patients who want more comprehensive results.
+Combining fillers with BOTOX—a procedure called a liquid facelift—is a common choice for patients who want more comprehensive results.

 The areas treated by fillers include: